© 2021 HANSE-OFFICE

 Through European and state funds, regions and future-oriented sectors are being developed: technology transfer, health economy and ocean technology are just some of the key words in this area, as is e.g. the support of the energy transition and modern employment policy in Schleswig-Holstein.
 Even though the contribution of agriculture to the gross national product of the state is no longer at the forefront, the European agricultural policy remains decisive for Schleswig-Holstein’s rural development.

-The 21 “AktivRegionen” (active regions) of the state make Europe more tangible.
+The “AktivRegionen” (active regions) of the state make Europe more tangible.
 They are the think tanks of the rural areas, organised as associations, to make rural regions attractive and future-proof.
-How much EU funding is used for which project is determined by the local people themselves.
+How much EU funding is used for which project is determined by the locals themselves.
 The “AktivRegionen” are offered a wide range of funding programmes for the implementation of their projects.
 Paramount is the programme for the future of rural areas.

 Schleswig-Holstein is the German focal point for the growing traffic flow linking Scandinavia and North East Europe with the heart of the continent.
 The expansion of ferry connections, fixed crossings and “Motorways of the Sea” across the North Sea and Baltic as part of the trans-European networks, the optimisation of port services, direct links between the Baltic ports and Hamburg and the improvement of the hinterland connections are all concerns of both European and state transport policy.
 Other political interfaces between Europe and the state are the commitment of Schleswig-Holstein to wind power, environmental policy and integrated coastal zone management as well as the pursuit of a European maritime policy, especially with regard to ship safety.